Azure/modern-web-app-pattern-dotnet/prod-deployment.md

     ```shell
     wsl --install
     ```
+    Restart the virtual machine to finish setup then reconnect using Bastion.
+Allow the installation to complete and create a WSL user account when prompted.
 To leave the Ubuntu shell that this command opens, type `exit` and press Enter.

-    ```shell
-    dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
-    wsl.exe --set-default-version 2
-    ```

 1. Install Docker Desktop